New Hampshire Nursing Programs and Degrees Guide

 Master’s in Nursing Programs in New Hampshire

-Graduate students pursuing a Master of Science in Nursing (MSN) at Rivier University may choose from one of several tracks, including nursing education, family nurse practitioner, and psychiatric mental health nurse practitioner.
-An online Master of Science in Nursing Leadership is also available starting in January of 2014.
-The nursing education track requires 36 credits while the family nurse practitioner and psychiatric mental health nurse practitioner tracks consist of 43 credits.
+Graduate students pursuing a Master of Science in Nursing (MSN) at Rivier University may choose from one of several tracks, including nursing education, family nurse practitioner, psychiatric mental health nurse practitioner, and leadership in health management systems.
+The nursing education track and the leadership track require 36 credits while the family nurse practitioner and psychiatric mental health nurse practitioner tracks consist of 43 credits.
 In addition to core track courses, graduate students must complete clinical practicums at local healthcare facilities.
 The program generally takes two years to complete on a full time basis.

 Franklin Pierce University